 Education Surgery Residency Review Committee on November 6, 2014, is on

 continued accreditation since October 2016 and is affiliated with University

 of California, Irvine.

-This five-year program offers three Categorical track positions and one
+This five-year program offers three Categorical track positions.
+An additional

-additional Preliminary track position at the PGY 1 and PGY 2 levels.
+Preliminary track position at the PGY 1 and PGY 2 levels is available.

 The Surgery Residency Program curriculum is designed and continuously reassessed

 to provide a broad-based educational and clinical experience in the wider

 scope of the specialty in order to prepare competent general surgeons

 with the skills and confidence needed to enter independent practice.